-These revised regulatory reports have been updated for the following:
+Consequently, these revised illustrative regulatory reports have been updated for the following:

 - The International Standard on Related Services (ISRS) 4400 (Revised), Agreed-Upon Procedures Engagements (ISRS 4400 (Revised)), which was adopted, prescribed and issued by the IRBA Board on 29 October 2020.
-ISRS 4400 (Revised) is effective for agreed-upon procedures (AUP) engagements for which the terms of engagement are agreed on or after 1 January 2022. - The changes in substance between the extant ISRS 4400 and ISRS 4400 (Revised) include the following: - Scope and Responsibilities - New requirements and application material clarify the auditor's responsibilities in relation to the various parties involved in an AUP engagement, such as the engaging party, the intended users of the AUP report and the responsible party for the subject matter on which the AUP are performed. - Compliance with Independence Requirements - New requirements and application material recognise that, even when the auditor may not be required (for example, by law or regulation, an ethics code or contract) to comply with independence requirements, they may still agree with the engaging party that compliance with independence requirements is appropriate for the purpose of the AUP engagement. - The Agreed-Upon Procedures Report - Enhanced transparency on: - The responsibilities of the various parties involved in an AUP engagement; and - Whether or not the auditor is required to comply with independence requirements; and if so, the relevant independence requirements.
+ISRS 4400 (Revised) is effective for agreedupon procedures (AUP) engagements for which the terms of engagement are agreed on or after 1 January 2022. - The changes in substance between the extant ISRS 4400 and ISRS 4400 (Revised), which include the following:

+Scope and Responsibilities

+- New requirements and application material clarify the auditor's responsibilities in relation to the various parties involved in an AUP engagement, such as the engaging party, the intended users of the AUP report and the responsible party for the subject matter on which the AUP are performed. - Compliance with Independence Requirements - New requirements and application material recognise that, even when the auditor may not be required (for example, by law or regulation, an ethics code or contract) to comply with independence requirements, they may still agree with the engaging party that compliance with independence requirements is appropriate for the purpose of the AUP engagement. - $\circ \textsc{The}$ Agreed-Upon Procedures Report - Enhanced transparency on:

-New application material to guide the auditor in deciding whether to restrict the use or distribution of the AUP report.
+- The responsibilities of the various parties involved in an AUP engagement; and - Whether or not the auditor is required to comply with independence requirements; and if so, the relevant independence requirements.
+The independence paragraph in these revised illustrative regulatory reports states that there are no independence requirements with which the auditor is required to comply.
+The auditor may amend this wording, if they have agreed in the terms of engagement to comply with independence requirements. - New application material to guide the auditor in deciding whether to restrict the use or distribution of the AUP report.